23 Ways to Warm Your Deck in Winter

 6. Outdoor –Electric Fireplace

-Hanging from a wall or a fireplace stand providing warmth from the convenience of electricity.
 Electric fireplaces have come a long way in both appearance and heating.

-Safer than a wood fireplace without sparks or open flames potentially burning your deck.
+But they are safer than a wood fireplace without sparks or open flames potentially burning your deck.

 Moveable Deck Heaters